situmtech/situm-capacitor-plugin-wayfinding-getting-started/README.md

           ...
         };
 ```
 2. Android: put your API KEY in `AndroidManifest.xml`.
-You will find this file in the `android` folder of your project.
+You will find this file in the `android/src/main` folder of your project.
 ```xml
 <meta-data android:name="com.google.android.geo.API_KEY"
     android:value="[YOUR_ANDROID_GOOGLE_MAPS_APIKEY]"/>